-7.11.4 Cold Stress
+7.18.2 Cold Stress

-Persons working outdoors in low temperatures, especially at or below 32°F, are subject to cold stress disorders.
+Persons working outdoors in low temperatures, especially at or below freezing, are subject to cold stress disorders.
 Exposure to extreme cold for even a short period of time can cause severe injury to the body surfaces and/or profound cooling, which can lead to death.
-Areas of the body that have high surface-area-to-volume ratios (e.g., fingers, toes, and ears are the most susceptible).
+Areas of the body that have high surface area-to-volume ratios, such as fingers, toes, and ears, are the most susceptible.
 Two basic types of cold disorders exist: localized (e.g., frostbite) and generalized (e.g., hypothermia).
+The descriptions for frostbite and hypothermia are provided below.